AlanMejia/TicTacToe/NOTES.md

   winner = '';
   // holds who is in turn
   currentPlayer = 'X';
+  //if game is tied
+  tied='';
+  //counting squares marked
+  clickedSquares=0;

   ngOnInit(){
     // reset the board when loading component